patrickgilsf/ide_qsys/readme.md

 deployment.retrieve(options)
 ```

-...same optional arguments above, plus `output` for a file name to stream to, as well as `verbose` for deeper logging:
+...same optional arguments above, plus `output` for a file name to stream to, as well as `verbose` for deeper logging, ability to return all data:

 ```js
 let options = {